 The European Medicines Agency started this project in April 2010 following a request from the European Commission for the Agency to develop a harmonised approach for the collection and reporting of data on the use of antimicrobial agents in animals from EU Member States.

 The Agency published the first report from this project in September 2011 covering the period 2005-2009.
-The report contains harmonised data of sales in the Czech Republic, Denmark, Finland, France, the Netherlands, Norway, Sweden, Switzerland and the United Kingdom.
+The report contains harmonised data of sales in nine EU countries.

 The Agency published the second report from the project in October 2012.
 A total of 19 EU and European Economic Area (EEA) countries had submitted data on 2010 sales to the Agency.

 In 2013 ESVAC is collecting detailed and standardised data for 2012 following a call for data sent to 27 EU/EFA countries.
-Deadline for submission is 15th September 2013.
-The Agency is also planning the collection of consumption data by species.
+The agency is also planning the collection of consumption data by species.

 The Agency has held meetings on monitoring sales of veterinary antimicrobial agents in Europe, bringing together representatives of Member States and other stakeholders: